Structure of a Direct Proof

 This is equivalent to saying:

-Proof: By definition, if we let where in an integer, then must be odd.
-We want to prove that can be made up of the difference between two perfect squares.
+Proof: By definition, if we let c=2b+1 where b in an integer, then c must be odd.
+We want to prove that c can be made up of the difference between two perfect squares.

 We note the following mathematical conclusion: